 Materials and Tools

 Pallet woods are almost always readily available.
 You may choose to use pieces of reclaimed pallet wood for that vintage and rustic look, or purchase a pressure-treated pallet material in your nearest hardware or woodworking store.
 You can start by figuring the purpose of your wooden crate.
 Is it for aesthetics (center piece, planter) or for additional storage?

-When choosing pieces of pallet woods, one of our tips is to look for the HT stamp, which means heat treated.
+When choosing pieces of pallet woods, one of my tips is to look for the HT stamp, which means heat treated.
 Pallet woods that are heat treated are preferred to those that are chemical treated.
 To be on the safe side, the majority of pallet boards are HT pallets but it is always nice to check.

 Next, check the pallet wood if there are holes or stains that could affect your work.
 When using old or repurposed wood, it is best to be a bit wary of its impurities as some chemicals might be harmful for use and might cause the wood to rot or disintegrate in the long run.